Revin400/Software-construction-process-and-tools/README.md

 Be sure to have the above packages and extensions installed to ensure full functionality of the project.
 For testing purposes, xUnit and related testing tools are required.

-## Guide to Start the Program
-Follow these steps to run the program:

-1.Check Requirements: Ensure all necessary extensions and packages are installed.

-2.Open the Terminal: Navigate to the project folder and open an integrated terminal in the same directory as Program.cs.

-3.Build the Project: Run dotnet build in the terminal to compile the project and check for errors.

-4.Run the Program: Execute dotnet run to start the application.

-Make sure all dependencies are correctly installed before running the program.